Six Flags (1961–2024): Growth and acquisitions

 In 1964, Angus Wynne's uncle Toddie Lee Wynne announced he would sell his stake in the Great Southwest Corporation, a sale valued around $6 million.
 The Pennsylvania Railroad purchased 500,000 shares of the company, a controlling interest, as part of its effort to diversify its revenue sources.

 The railroad merged with the New York Central Railroad to form Penn Central in 1968 and went bankrupt two years later; still it bankrolled geographic expansion and additions for its Six Flags parks.
 The company opened Six Flags Over Georgia in 1967 and Six Flags Over Mid-America in 1971.
 Those were the last two parks built by Six Flags, which continued to grow by acquiring independent parks.
 Six Flags purchased AstroWorld in Houston, Texas, in 1975; Great Adventure in Jackson, New Jersey, in 1977; and Magic Mountain in Valencia, California, in 1979.

 In 1982, Penn Central—which had sold its railroad assets to Conrail and now consisted largely of its diversified sub-firms—sold the company to Bally Manufacturing.
+Under Bally's ownership, the company began to develop Urban Entertainment Center projects which were intended to supplement its larger amusement parks.
+Three of these projects were completed, all of them short-lived: AutoWorld in Flint, Michigan, which opened in 1984 and closed in 1985; Six Flags Power Plant in Baltimore, which opened in 1985 and closed in 1987; and the SS Admiral riverboat in St. Louis, which opened in 1987 and was shut down later that year.

 In 1984, Six Flags bought the Great America theme park in Gurnee, Illinois, from the Marriott hotel chain.
 That deal also included the rights to use Warner Bros.'
 Looney Tunes animated characters in Six Flags properties.

 In 1987, Bally surrendered control of the chain to Wesray Capital Corporation in a 1987 leveraged buyout.
 Time Warner quickly began to gain more company stock, gaining a 19.5% stake in Six Flags in 1990 and then 50% in 1991, with the remaining shares of the company being split by Blackstone Group and Wertheim Schroder & Company.
 Time Warner purchased the remaining stake in Six Flags in 1993, changing the company's name from Six Flags Corp. to Six Flags Theme Parks, Inc. In 1995, to reduce its debt, Time Warner sold 51% of Six Flags for $200 million in cash to an investment group led by Boston Ventures, shifting $800 million in debt to Six Flags.

 In 1996, Six Flags began to manage Fiesta Texas theme park in San Antonio, Texas, with a ten-year option to buy.